Egglord-Discord-Bot/docs/docs/lavalink-setup/hosting-your-own.md

 # Hosting your own!

+Hosting your own Lavalink is highly recommended as you are not reliant on third-party providers, giving you complete control over performance, customization, and uptime.
+It allows you to optimize audio quality, scale resources as needed, and maintain better privacy, all while ensuring a more stable and cost-effective solution.

 ## 1. Prerequisites

 * **Java 11 or higher**: Lavalink requires Java to run, and Java 11 or higher is needed.
 You can download and install Java from [here](https://adoptium.net/).